m2mathew/drumsensei-blog-jekyll/_posts/2018/2018-01-16-apple-battery-pr-dilemma.md

 ##### My brother Stephen and I in New York City at the Top of the Rock, May 2015

-Every year a new iPhone comes out and people clutch their pearls and blame Apple for purposefully ruining their iPhone with a new software update.
+Every year a new iPhone comes out.
+Almost like clockwork people clutch their pearls and blame Apple for purposefully ruining their older model iPhone with a new software update.
 As if Apple has some Trojan horse that they roll into the phone and go all Montgomery Burns while twirling their moustache waiting for the older phones to finally die.

 ![mr-burns-evil](http://res.cloudinary.com/drumsensei/image/upload/v1516157605/mr-burns-evil_hle0y4.gif)